Terrarizer03/LingoSwap/README.md

 ### 1. Install The Extension
 - Download here!
 [LingoSwap](nolinkyet) (In Progress...) <!-- need a link for this bruh -->

 > While the extension isn't published, you can try it locally!
-Download the project's zip folder, go to chrome extensions (chrome://extensions), enable Developer Mode, click "Load Unpacked", and select the downloaded zip folder.
+Download the project's zip folder, go to chrome extensions (chrome://extensions), enable Developer Mode, click "Load Unpacked", and select the extracted zip folder.

 ### 2. Get A Gemini API Key
 Step By Step: